Tell us something about your background and experiences.

 We released some records and toured the University circuit quite a bit and then the rave thing happened which meant ‘P45s’ (unemployment) for most gigging bands back then.
 We adapted our style and did a kinda dub/dance crossover, which kept us working but the band didn’t want to do the London thing so it all fell apart eventually.
 I headed there myself, it was good and then it wasn’t.
 The Libertines had got things going again and my band Zobi were getting noticed but for some reason we never got over the finishing line.
 London can be grim when money is tight so I headed back to Glasgow and did nothing for a while.
 Eventually I put together a one-man show called ‘5th and Pontiac’, released the ‘Terms and Conditions Apply’ album, which got really good reviews and did quite well.

 I came to Valencia to do a show and decided to not go back.
-That was eight years ago.
-I was introduced to the band around six years ago and we started to rehearse and gig under the moniker Skallywag.
+That was twelve years ago.
+I was introduced to the band around ten years ago and we started to rehearse and gig under the moniker Skallywag.
 We were introduced to producer Raúl Nacher who helped kick us into shape.
 We recorded the album over three sessions within a year and it was decided to take the name 5th and Pontiac and call the record ‘Skallywag.’
 The gigs got bigger and better and we played the Low Festival in 2014 but, for one reason or another, things imploded and us three original members had to put a new line-up together.
-It has never sounded better and we have the songs in the bag for the next record, which we will get done before the end of this year while gigging and trying to sort out a new management deal.
+It has never sounded better and we have the songs in the bag for the next record, while gigging and trying to sort out a new management deal.
 That’s where we are at right now.

 What are your musical influences?